Richard Boyd

 Richard Boyd is Associate Professor of Government and Director of the Tocqueville Forum for Political Understanding at Georgetown University.

-He is author of Uncivil Society: The Perils of Pluralism and the Making of Modern Liberalism (Lexington/ Rowman & Littlefield, 2004); co-editor of Tocqueville and the Frontiers of Democracy (Cambridge, 2013); and editor of the Cambridge Companion to Democracy in America (Cambridge, 2022).
+Author of Uncivil Society: The Perils of Pluralism and the Making of Modern Liberalism (Lexington/ Rowman & Littlefield, 2004); co-editor of Tocqueville and the Frontiers of Democracy (Cambridge, 2013); and editor of the Cambridge Companion to Democracy in America (Cambridge, 2022), he is currently completing a book titled Jean-Jacques Rousseau and the Myth of Modern Nationalism.

 Selected recent and forthcoming works include:

 "The Primacy of Peoplehood: Nations and Nationalism in Rousseau's Social Contract," in Cambridge Companion to the Social Contract, eds.
 Matthew Maguire and David Lay Williams.
-(Cambridge: Cambridge University Press, forthcoming 2023).
+(Cambridge: Cambridge University Press, 2024): 179-206.

 "Thomas Hobbes and the Making of Popular Sovereignty," in When the People Rule: Popular Sovereignty in Theory and Practice, eds.
 Ewa Atanassow, Thomas Bartscherer, and David A. Bateman.
 (Cambridge: Cambridge University Press, 2023): 73-90.